-- Il.
-As a result of internal inflation and recent developments on world markets the problem of price fixing in the East European countries has become modified.
+11. As a result of internal inflation and recent developments on world markets (generalised inflation and a shift in the terms of trade) the problem of price fixing in the East European countries has become more difficult.
 Hitherto, it has been policy in these countries to keep prices, particularly consumer prices, unchanged over longish periods.
 These prices did not necessarily reflect either real cost or demand, but were fixed to suit the convenience of planners.
-In some cases (e.g. automobiles) consumer prices include heavy taxation which tend to discourage demand.
-In other cases (foodstuffs) subsidies are introduced to stabilise living costs. - 12.
-Price stability has not meant that inflation is absent in these countries but is reflected in different ways: shortages - (1) In the Plan period 1970-1975 the intra-COMECON reference prices, depending on the categories of goods involved, were based on world market prices operative in 1960, 1962 or 1965.
+In some cases consumer prices included heavy taxation in addition to cost, in others they implied subsidies.